morinlab/ProDuSe/docs/source/Adapter Predict.rst

 Additional Considerations
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 .. warning:: Ensure your samples are de-multiplexed prior to running Adapter Predict.
-The adapter sequence is estimated from ALL reads in the fastq files.
+The adapter sequence is predicted from ALL reads in the fastq files.